MJR009/BP_Jabukod/README.md

 ## Project structure

-Essential top level project directories and files are arranged as follows:
+Essential top-level project directories and files are arranged as follows:

 ```
 BP_Jabukod/